zukunft/zukunft.com/docs/code_objects_all.md

 +-- component_typesShared - db based ENUM of the component types +-- file_typesShared - ENUM of the used file types
-+-- formula_typesShared - db based ENUM of the formula types +-- phrase_typesShared - the phrase code_ids used in back- and frontend
++-- formula_typesShared - db based ENUM of the formula types +-- job_typesShared - ENUM of the used job types
++-- phrase_typesShared - the phrase code_ids used in back- and frontend
 +-- position_typesShared - how view components can be placed for the user +-- protection_typesShared - to define if and how an object can changed